lipe-dev/lipe-dev.github.io-legacy/posts/making-my-website-part-1-choosing-fonts-and-colors.md

 I am a firm believer that everything I make should be done mindfully, and everything should have some meaning and reason behind it.
 That is surely the case when it comes to choosing even the minor details of designing a website, specially when it's my own.

 The first step during the creation of this website was pick colors and fonts that represent me well.
-In order to achieve my goal, I went into some internal analysis about who I am as a professional and person.
-In the end my choices were comprised of an Orange and Blue color scheme accompanied by the Cairo and Source Sans/Code.
+In order to achieve my goal, I went into some internal analysis of who I am as a professional and person.
+In the end my choices were an Orange and Blue color scheme accompanied by the Cairo and Source Sans/Code.

 ## Picking Colors